 Chinese luxury buyers

-Apple in China worked with Vogue to get an iconic luxury brand image to promote its the much-hyped upcoming season’s product Apple Watch.
-They made its editorial cover debut on one of the most fashionable magazines in the world.
+Apple in China worked with Vogue to get an iconic luxury brand image to promote its much-hyped upcoming season’s product Apple Watch.
+It made its editorial cover debut in one of the most fashionable magazines in the world.
 So, the watch can be recognized as a high fashion accessory to attract Chinese luxury buyers.
 Read also (Luxury World in China)

 How brands can target Chinese Luxury Buyers?